Information

 From February 2009 to the end of 2018, eHealth Suisse was also actively involved in the European efforts to establish Europe-wide infrastructure intended to ensure secure exchange of patients’ medical data across national boundaries.
 A National Contact Point was set up and operated at Geneva University Hospital for this purpose as part of involvement in various EU projects.
 At the end of 2018, the European Commission (EC) dispensed with Switzerland’s contributions for political reasons.

-Nine core communities and one community were set up following the introduction of EPRA.
-Seven core communities and one community completed certification between December 2020 and November 2022.
+Nine core communities and one community were set up following the introduction of the EPRA.
+Seven core communities (Mon Dossier Santé, CARA, Abilis, XAD/Sanela, eHealth Ticino, eSANITA and eHealth Aargau) and one community (AD Swiss) completed certification between December 2020 and November 2022.

 In autumn 2022, SwissPost acquired a majority holding in the operating company axsana AG.
 The infrastructure of the xsana platform was transferred from Swisscom’s technical solution to that operated by SwissPost.
 Since then, Swisscom has not provided any technical infrastructure for the EPR.